-In February 2014, Onconova completed phase III clinical trials for the IV form of rigosertib in patients with higher-risk MDS who had progressed on, failed or relapsed after prior therapy with hypomethylating agents (HMAs).
-For the oral form of the drug, Onconova is conducting a phase II clinical trial in the US for the first-line treatment of transfusion-dependent lower-risk MDS.
-In Japan, SymBio has been conducting a phase I clinical trial for the oral formulation in lower-risk MDS patients since 2013.
-The company expects to submit an application in CY2018 and receive marketing approval for the oral form in 2019.
+In February 2014, Onconova completed phase III clinical trials for the IV form of rigosertib in patients with higher-risk MDS who had progressed on, failed or relapsed after prior therapy with hypomethylating agents (HMAs) in Europe.
+SymBio also completed patient registration for phase I domestic clinical trials in January 2015.
+It may participate in global trials that Onconova plans to launch in 2H FY12/15.
+Management stated that it would have a lighter cost burden and shorter clinical trials if it participated in the global trials, compared to filing for approval after acquiring approval overseas and conducting clinical trials in Japan.

+For the oral form of the drug, Onconova is conducting phase II clinical trials in the US for high-risk MDS (in combination with azacitidine) and transfusion-dependent low-risk MDS.
+In Japan, SymBio is conducting a phase I clinical trial.
+It may participate in global trials that Onconova plans to launch in FY12/16 or FY12/17.

-Revenue: milestone payments and Treakisym; profitability target: FY12/19-FY12/20
+Revenue: milestone payments and Treakisym; profitability target: FY12/20

 Revenue comes from milestone payments and product sales.
 Operating losses have persisted since the company's foundation with the exception of FY12/08 when the company booked an operating profit due to a one-time contract payment from Eisai for an exclusive domestic right to sell Treakisym (see Historical performance).
-For FY12/14, the company expects an operating loss and net loss of JPY1.7bn each.
-Per the mid-term plan, the company expects to post annual operating losses of JPY1.5bn to JPY2.5bn through FY12/16.
+For FY12/15, the company expects an operating loss, recurring loss, and net loss of JPY2.5bn each.
+Over the course of the mid-term plan (FY12/15-FY12/17), the company expects to post annual operating losses of JPY2.3-3.5bn.

-SymBio seeks to post a profit in FY12/19-FY12/20 after receiving marketing approval for indications now under development.
-In light of conversations with management, Shared Research thinks the company may post sales of JPY8.5bn and JPY10.0bn and operating profit of between JPY900mn and JPY2.6bn in FY12/20.
-Caveat: this assumes that indications for bendamustine and rigosertib receive regulatory approval as planned (see Long-term outlook).
+In light of conversations with management, Shared Research thinks the company may achieve the targets in its medium-term plan, namely sales of JPY8.5-10.0bn and operating profit of JPY900mn-2.6bn in FY12/20 (see Long-term outlook).

-SymBio expects operating losses to total JPY5.8bn-JPY6.5bn through FY12/16.
-To achieve growth in the mid-term, the company needs to in-license new drug candidates for development and commercialization.

-In FY12/13, the company had cash and deposits plus securities of about JPY7.3bn.
+SymBio expects annual operating losses of JPY2.3-3.5bn between FY12/15 and FY12/17.
+To achieve medium-term growth, the company needs to in-license new drug candidates for development and commercialization.
+As of the end of FY12/14, the company had cash and deposits plus securities of about JPY6.6bn.
 More cash may be necessary to continue bankrolling growth.